dNikolikj/dNikolikj/README.md

 ⚡️ Collaborated on an end-to-end web application using Agile Methodology.

-📊 Created a productivity management tool to help users handle their workload better.
+📊 Collaborated on a productivity management tool to help users handle their workload better.

   Task Management